arddluma/cf-workers-onelink-redirect/README.md

 ## Getting Started

-This on CloudFlare workers you need to have installed Wrangler CLI
+To deploy this on CloudFlare workers you need to have installed Wrangler CLI

 ```
 npm install -g wrangler